Does a logo design rationale need to be obvious?

 The Montblanc star mark was created in 1913 when it became the logo and trademark and all writing instruments created would carry the rounded star mark.
 The shape represents the snow-covered peak of the highest mountain in Europe, Mont Blanc.

-Read about a rebrand we carried out for aluminium tube specialists, Spartal and how the logo design carries meaning from their product to the company’s heritage.
+Read about our processes and how we go about designing a logo or a rebrand we carried out for aluminium tube specialists, Spartal and how the logo design carries meaning from their product to the company’s heritage.
 Spartal’s rebrand >